codeforberlin/intro/index.md

 We also **connect** the community with the local government and act as contact for the different stakeholders.

-We use **different formats** to reach people, educate them about Open Data and Civic Tech and offer a contact point for the topic in Berlin.
+We use **different formats** to reach people and educate them about Open Data and Civic Tech.
 ]

 ---